Devana: Sources

 In another place he writes that when Mieszko ordered the drowning of the idols of pagan gods, "this destruction and drowning of the idols is still present and renewed in some Polish villages, where they carry the images of Devana and Morena on a long stick and throw them into the swamps and sink on Laetare Sunday".
 However, the information of Długosz that the custom of drowning Death is a legacy of the destruction of Slavic idols by Christians is false, because this custom is already condemned in the Provincial statutes in short, which were written before Długosz's Annales (1420s).
-In the Polish Chronicle a similar custom is described by Marcin Bielski:
+In the Chronicle of Poland a similar custom is described by Marcin Bielski:

 It was still in my memory that on White Sunday they drowned an idol, one, having dressed a sheaf of hemp or straw in human clothing, which was shown around the whole village, at the nearest lake or puddle, after removing his clothes, they threw it into the water, singing mournfully: Death twists at the fence, let us seek trouble; then they would run home from that place as soon as possible, whoever fell then had this prophecy that he would die that year.
 They called this idol Marzana, I would say it's the god Mars, Ziewanna as Diana.